Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

 Well that's one of the fun nodes!
 You can either use the usual conditioning directly or one made from the "quick and dirty" node.

-Since it uses the same weights (see next node on how to get them) as the quick and dirty, it will be more accurate to find the "next closest tokens".
+If you use the "quick and dirty text encode" it will be more accurate to find the "next closest tokens" because it will use the same weights.

-You can also pass directly a normal conditioning, not one done with the "quick and dirty" to see what you will obtain.
-The result will be different.

 Example: